davidvaughan86/Brewmance-React/README.md

   - I was getting stacks and doubles of my API call.
 Luckily this only happens in dev mode.
 I removed the restrict tags so I could avoid this in testing before pushing to prod.

 - Iterating through the array of data and posting the data 1 at a time while hiding the reamining data.

   - I wanted to use a useState here to and set the increment veriable to the index of the array of elements.
 I decided to just use my old code from the previous version so I could save time on the project.

+- Deployed using [Brewmance](http://brewmance.online) to Surge - struggles with fetching the API from an external source in prod
+  - returns HTML instead of json.
+This struggle is keeping from me using the app outside of project viewing.

 # Overall